ISVS-14 Successfully Concluded in Vietnam

 Theme 6: Technology, Documentation, and Digital Design Futures

 Emerging technologies offer powerful tools to preserve, visualize, and reimagine vernacular heritage for design.
-This theme invites discussions on how digital media—such as 3D scanning, photogrammetry, BIM, and immersive technologies like AR/VR—are reshaping the ways in which heritage buildings and objects such as furniture are recorded, analyzed, and communicated.
+This theme invited discussions on how digital media—such as 3D scanning, photogrammetry, BIM, and immersive technologies like AR/VR—are reshaping the ways in which heritage buildings and objects such as furniture are recorded, analyzed, and communicated.
 It also considers the role of AI, open-source platforms, and digital archives in building collaborative, accessible heritage knowledge systems that can inform visual, spatial, product, graphic and fashion/textile Design.
 Contributions may explore the reconstruction of lost or endangered heritage, as well as how digital technologies can support both conservation efforts and contemporary design inspired by vernacular traditions.
 The track bridges the past with the future, highlighting the evolving interface between tradition and innovation.

 An Invitation to Participate

-ISVS-14 invites those who are involved in studying vernacular things and settings to focus attention to any of the above sub-themes under the main theme to propose research papers and presentations to be shared at the Seminar in Vietnam.
-This seminar aims to foster critical dialogue, collaborative exploration, and creative experimentation, encouraging participants to examine how the translation of traditions can produce new design vocabularies that are meaningful, ethical, and contextually relevant.
-It is a call to reimagine the past as a source of innovation—where tradition is not preserved merely for nostalgia, but transformed to address the pressing questions of our time.
+ISVS-14 also invited those who are involved in studying vernacular things and settings to focus attention to any of the above sub-themes under the main theme to propose research papers and presentations to be shared at the Seminar in Vietnam.
+This seminar aimed to foster critical dialogue, collaborative exploration, and creative experimentation, encouraging participants to examine how the translation of traditions can produce new design vocabularies that are meaningful, ethical, and contextually relevant.
+It was a call to reimagine the past as a source of innovation—where tradition is not preserved merely for nostalgia, but transformed to address the pressing questions of our time.
 Through a series of keynote lectures, academic presentations, design case studies, exhibitions, and panel discussions, the seminar invites architects, urbanists, planners, researchers, educators, and students to explore the intersection of vernacular heritage and contemporary design engagement.

 Publication